Protect Public Health Firegfighter Safety Regulation PFAS Polyfluoroalkyl Substances

-The bill prohibits the use of class B firefighting foam that contains intentionally added perfluoroalkyl and polyfluoroalkyl substances (PFAS foam) for training purposes and creates a civil penalty for doing so.
+Training and testing restrictions with certain firefighting foams - restriction on sale of certain firefighting foams - notification of chemicals in protective equipment -survey.
+The act prohibits the use of class B firefighting foam that contains intentionally added perfluoroalkyl and polyfluoroalkyl substances (PFAS foam) for training purposes or for testing firefighting foam fire systems and creates a civil penalty for doing so.

-The bill also creates the "Firefighting Foams Control Act" (act) which:
+The act also creates the "Firefighting Foams Control Act" (act) which:

 - Prohibits the sale of PFAS foam in certain circumstances;

 - Requires manufacturers of PFAS foam to notify sellers of the provisions of the act;